-The Nominations Committee screens the nominees to determine whether they have all of the qualifications and none of the disqualifications for election to the Company's Board of Directors, prepares the Final List of Candidates for election to the Board of Director at the annual shareholders' meeting.
-The following have been nominated for election to the Company's Board of Directors:
+The Nominations Committee is scheduled to meet on 7 April 2017 to screen the nominees and to determine whether they have all of the qualifications and none of the disqualifications for election to the Company's Board of Directors.
+The Final List of Candidates for election to the Board of Directors at the annual shareholders' meeting will be provided in the Definitive Information Statement.

+The following are the incumbent Directors of the Company:

-Regular Directors:
+Incumbent Regular Directors: